 Questions regarding your award may be directed to OSUpostdocs@osu.edu.

-These awardees need to be appointed as postdoctoral researchers (job code 6504) by the hiring unit.
-Neither the OPA nor the OR will be processing the trainee’s employee appointment set-up within the Human Resources System.
-We recommend connecting with your departments Human Resources contact to help process the new appointment information specific to your department’s employment process and procedures.
+These awardees need to be appointed as postdoctoral scholars (job code 8806) by the hiring unit.
+The OPA will not be processing the trainee’s employee appointment set-up within the Human Resources System.
+We recommend connecting with your department’s Human Resources contact to help process the new appointment information specific to your department’s employment process and procedures.

 - August 12, 2019: General call for nominations released